realshafer/RNBO-Plugin/README.md

 #include "RootComponent.h"
 ```

-Next, find the declaration for the default `_label` member variable and replace it with one for a `RootComponent` component.
+Next, find the declaration for the default `_label` member variable and replace it with one for a `RootComponent` component:

 ```cpp
 // Label                _label;
 RootComponent           _rootComponent;
 ```
 ## In the cpp file
 Open up `src/CustomAudioEditor.cpp`.
 Find the constructor, where the default label is configured and sized.
-Replace that code with new code to size and configure the `RootComponent`.
+Replace that code with new code to size and configure the `RootComponent`:

 ```cpp
 CustomAudioEditor::CustomAudioEditor (RNBO::JuceAudioProcessor* const p, RNBO::CoreObject& rnboObject)